Microchip-MPLAB-Harmony/csp_apps_sam_d5x_e5x/apps/qspi/spi_read_write/readme.md

 ## Description

-This example uses the QSPI peripheral library to erase and write an array of values to the SPI Serial Flash memory.
+This example uses the QSPI peripheral library to erase and write an array of values to the QSPI Serial Flash memory in SPI Mode.
 It verifies the value written by reading the values back and comparing it to the value written.

+The application can be configured to perform operations on below QSPI Serial Flash Memories
+- SST26VF064B (Default)
+- N25Q256

 ## Downloading and building the application